Line Item Refunds (Beta)

 You can also refund specific items for orders with multiple shipping addresses.

-Once you have selected the items to be refunded, you then proceed to the Confirm Refund view for a quick check and review before sending the refund off to the payment provider to process the refund.
+Once you have selected the type of refund, you then proceed to the Confirm Refund view for a quick check and review before sending the refund off to the payment provider to process the refund.

 When performing a refund, you can choose your preferred refund method.
 Note that if you perform a refund back to a debit or credit card, it may take an additional 3-10 business days (depending on your payment provider and banking financial institution) for the refund to be received by your customer.